Pfc. Charles Carl Jensen

 "When the big break-through came on the eastern part of the front across Bataan on April 7, we hurried down the west coast past Mariveles.
 But the retreat was on.
 The road was so jammed with trucks coming our way it took us two hours to go half a kilometer.
 Our commander saw it was hopeless.

 We only had 19 tanks left in two battalions of the 100 with which we started the war.
 We were in front of the infantry when the surrender came.
 We blew up our tanks and turned ourselves in."

 On April 9, 1942, that Charles became a Prisoner Of War when the Filipino and American Forces were surrendered to the Japanese.
 As a prisoner Charles would witness a number of atrocities.

-In June, Charles was sent to Cabanatuan.
 The conditions in the camp were no better.
 Charles, himself, became a patient when he was admitted in the hospital on June 12, 1942, because he had cerebral malaria.
 It is not known when he was discharged.
 7,000 men arrived in June and by July, 385 men had died.
-He remembered that on July 12th, alone, 48 men died.
+He remembered that on July 12, 48 men died.
 The burial detail for the camp could not bury the men fast enough.

 A number of men assigned to the burial detail used it as an opportunity to escape.
 The Japanese counted the men going to the cemeteries and the number of men returning.
 If the number was smaller, the Japanese presumed that some had died at the cemetery and were buried.
 The other prisoners also covered the escapes by confirming the Japanese belief that some of the men on the detail had died while at the cemetery.
 The POWs explained to the Japanese that they had buried the men along with the other dead.